-This course contains the laboratory experiments that complement Mechanical Technology for Nuclear Power Plant Operators course (AES-722).
+This course contains the laboratory experiments that complement AES-722 Mechanical Technology I for Nuclear Power Plant Operators.
 The purposes of these laboratory experiments are to (1) apply the theoretical knowledge, (2) learn technical know-how related to the topics covered in the class and (3) learn to write a technical report.
-The students demonstrate, conduct experiments, analyze experimental results in a group, and write laboratory reports individually.
-This course is taken concurrently with AES-722 Mechanical Technology.
+The students demonstrate, conduct, and analyze experiments in a group, and write laboratory reports individually.

 Laboratory/Tutorial 2 hrs/wk.
+Co-requisite: AES-722.